 Medical Editor: John P. Cunha, DO, FACOEP

-Foltx (folacin, cyanocobalamin & pyridoxine) is used to treat hyperhomocysteinemia, with particular emphasis for individuals with or at risk for atherosclerotic vascular disease in the coronary, peripheral, or cerebral vessels, or vitamin B12 deficiency.
-It is a combination of vitamin B-6, vitamin B-12 and folic acid.
-This medication is available in generic form.
-Common side effects include nausea, stomach upset, diarrhea, drowsiness, flushing, and numbness/tingling.
+Foltx (folacin, cyanocobalamin & pyridoxine) is a combination of vitamin B-6, vitamin B-12 and folic acid used to treat hyperhomocysteinemia, with particular emphasis for individuals with or at risk for atherosclerotic vascular disease in the coronary, peripheral, or cerebral vessels, or vitamin B-12 deficiency.
+Foltx is available in generic form.

 Our Foltx (folacin, cyanocobalamin & pyridoxine) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 2 pharmacies near 20147 have coupons for Foltx (WesTab Max) (Brand Names:Foltx for 1.13-25-2MG)

 Allergic sensitization has been reported following both oral and parenteral administration of folacin (folic acid).
 Paresthesia, somnolence, nausea and headaches have been reported with pyridoxine.
 Mild transient diarrhea, polycythemia vera, itching, transitory exanthema, and the feeling of swelling of the entire body has been associated with cyanocobalamin.

 Read the entire FDA prescribing information for Foltx (Folacin, Cyanocobalamin & Pyridoxine)